jm289765/highlights-to-obsidian/README.md

 - You can set keyboard shortcuts in Preferences -> Shortcuts -> H2O.

 - Due to URI length limits, H2O can only send a few thousand words to a single note at once.
 Extra text will be sent to different notes with increasing numbers added to the end of the title.
+This can be changed in the config.

 <a name="formatting"></a>
 ## Formatting Options